Our Sustainability Skills symbols are a visual tool designed

 toggle

-Kenya leather is vegetable-tanned calf leather with a covering coat of colour, an additional glossy varnish and a light pull-up effect.
+Vegetable-tanned calf leather sourced from an Italian (Tuscany) supplier.
+Features a covering coat of color, an additional glossy varnish, and a light pull-up effect.

 siena